arksch/zwitscher/README.md

 (Lin et al use tree subtraction, but that might not be a good choice for PCC)
 - Try other classification algorithms
 - Create command line arguments for the classifier training scripts
+- Improve the parsing or fix inconsistencies in the PCC
 - Fix one of the many ToDos in the code and refactor it to be readable